-3. Nonpower tilt models - To prevent a loss of the outboard, secure the outboard to the transom with the two transom bracket clamp screws and two mounting bolts.
-Drill two 7.9 mm (5/16 in.) holes through-the-transom bracket mounting holes.
-Fasten with two bolts, flat washers, and locknuts.
-Use a marine waterproofing sealer in the holes and around the bolts to make the installation watertight.
+- 3. Non-power tilt models To prevent a loss of the outboard, secure the outboard to the transom with the two transom bracket clamp screws (step 2) and two mounting bolts (steps a through d, following). - a.
+Drill two 7.9 mm (5/16 in.) holes through the transom bracket mounting holes. - b.
+Fasten the outboard with two bolts, flat washers, and locknuts. - c.
+Use a marine waterproofing sealer in the holes and around the bolts to make the installation watertight. - d.
 Tighten the bolts to the specified torque.